DavidEspinoG/microverse_bookstore/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math Magicians <a id="about-project"></a>
+# 📖 Bookstore <a id="about-project"></a>

-SPA created using React.js, it includes it's own calculator, a home page and a Quote Section.
+Project created using React and redux.
+The bookstore web page lets the user track the progress of his current lecture and keep the record of previously read books.

 ## 🛠 Built With <a id="built-with"></a>